colmcallan/Milestone-project-3/README.md

 - [HTML Validator](https://validator.w3.org/)
 -  [CSS Validator](https://jigsaw.w3.org/css-validator/)

-#### Website Performance
-Through the entirety of my project website performance is at the forefront of my mind. mark-up has been optimized for website performance along with CSS/JS.
-All images have been compressed.
-As the project is on Heroku the server cannot be optimized.

----

 ## Deployment
 Getting my application ready for deployment consisted of the following: -
 1. Removing all my hard-coded environment variables to project my keys and secrets.
 These were placed in the heroku Config Vars for production.